anaskywalkin226/ECE2112_PA3/README.md

 ```py
 cars = pd.read_csv("cars.csv")
 ```
-Step 2: Load the pre-existing csv file provided and set the file to the variable cars using the code "pd.read_csv" which tells the system to read this csv file and assign it to that variable.
-The one in the parenthesis is the file that it is going to read.
-It is supposeed to be in the same folder as the notebook file in order for it to read the csv file.
+Step 2: Load the pre-existing csv file provided and set the file to the variable cars using the code "pd.read_csv" which tells the system to read the csv file in the parenthesis--in this case "cars.csv", and assign it to the variable cars.
+Note that it has to be in the same folder as the notebook file in order for it to read the csv file.

 ```py
 cars